 ....

-At 11 p.m., she put on her coat and boots and walked back out into the empty street.
+At 11 p.m., I put on my coat and boots and walked back out into the empty street.
 There was a blue moon that night.

-She didn't want to be alone.
-She wanted noise, the company of strangers and fireworks.
+I didn't want to be alone.
+I wanted noise, the company of strangers and fireworks.
 Lots and lots of fireworks.
-So she headed for Sol, and was startled by several firecrackers along the way.
+So I headed for Sol, and was startled by several firecrackers along the way.

 Sol was chaos.
-There was confetti, broken glass, grapes, prostitutes, drunken singing and brawls.
+There was confetti, broken glass, prostitutes, drunken singing and brawls.

-She laughed (and half-screamed) as her body was crushed and knocked about in the crowd.
+I laughed (and half-screamed) as my body was crushed and knocked about in the crowd.

 I'm picking up my friend Nancy at the airport in a couple of hours.
 Oh how I've missed her.
 It will be nice to have another Valley girl around.
 I can OMG, LIKE NO WAY! and ARE YOU SERIOUS? as much as I want without feeling deranged.
 She's here until Tuesday and as her tour guide, I plan on making the best of our limited time together and the bad weather.